 Gain Admission to the University and Program of Your Choice.

-For help with your university transfer application and program requirements please contact our Academic Advisors, Camila Miranda or Kim Harbridge.
+For help with your university transfer application and program requirements please contact our Academic Advisor, Camila Miranda.

 Please remember: University transfer study plans are created by Academic Advisors for each transfer student individually to reflect the student’s English level, high school prerequisites, and, more importantly, the intended university and program for their degree.

 Therefore, even though standard transfer plans can be made, students should meet with an Academic Advisor at least once to have the standard plan amended to reflect their academic history.
 Additionally, universities may change their admissions requirements for transfer students without further notice, and this may not be reflected in the standard study plans in a timely manner.
 When a student meets with an Academic Advisor to create their study plan, it is guaranteed to be up-to-date.

 Using the University Transfer Program, students are able to explore their interests through first- and second-year university courses that may be transferred to a college or university in the second or third program year.